-Additionally, the Agency Head Designee explained that institution reviews are ongoing to determine if upgrades or additions to existing technology would enhance the protection of inmates from incidents of sexual abuse.
+The Auditor conducted an interview with the Agency Head Designee and discussed if the Bureau upgrades or additions to existing technology would enhance the protection of inmates from incidents of sexual abuse.
 The technology serves as a deterrent but also allows the agency to identify unreported victims and perpetrators of sexually abusive behavior as well as aid in successful criminal prosecutions.